 and other places beyond leaves the Maroon Lake scenic loop at the far end of the lake and soon crosses the boundary of the

 .
 It heads up the densely wooded slope on the north side of the canyon, through a mixture of fir, spruce and aspen.
 The uphill gradient is consistently steep for the first mile, and the route is mostly quite enclosed, with only limited views of the surrounding mountains.
-A few gaps in the forest allow sight of the valley floor and

 , which is fast flowing, tumbling over cascades and pools.
 After the steep section, the trail reaches a treeless boulder field formed by a rockfall long ago, part of a big slide that dammed the valley and formed Crater Lake.
 The rocks underfoot are loose and uneven so more care is needed on this section.